Parkland Shooting Anniversary Prompts Question: Are Kids Safe From The Next Nikolas Cruz? [Opinion]

-Today marks the one-year anniversary of the mass shooting at Marjory Stoneman Douglas High School in Florida, during which alleged shooter Nikolas Cruz shot and killed 17 people and injured 17 more.
-The shooting was, as is always the case with mass school shootings in the U.S., followed by impassioned pleas for gun control; for a better look at the country’s mental health apparatus; and at the safety measures in place to protect schools from shooters.
+Today marks the one-year anniversary of the mass shooting at Marjory Stoneman Douglas High School in Florida, during which alleged shooter Nikolas Cruz shot and killed 17 people, and injured 17 more.
+The shooting was — as is usually the case with mass school shootings in the U.S. — followed by impassioned pleas for gun control, for a better look at the country’s mental health apparatus, and for safety measures to be put in place to protect schools from shooters.

-A year on, however, little has changed, in Florida or across the country.
-So are kids in schools safe from the next Nikolas Cruz?
-Not really.

-Following the Parkland shooting, several of the survivors, most famously Emma Gonzalez and David Hogg, became impassioned advocates for gun control.
+Following the Parkland shooting, several of the survivors — most famously Emma Gonzalez and David Hogg — became prominent advocates for gun control.
 And indeed, they have may have played a role in informing the national discussion about gun control in the wake of the shooting.

 Specifically, the debate focused on three legislative moves: banning so-called “bump stocks,” which are aftermarket mods that enable users to modify the gun so that it fires more rounds faster; tighter background checks that would keep individuals with mental illness, such as Cruz, from owning guns; and waiting periods for purchasing firearms.

 A year later, steps have been taken, in Florida and other states, to enact those measures into law.
 However, at the national level, that type of gun control remains elusive, according to the New York Times.
-You can thank a combination of the lack of political will in Washington to make it happen; the lobbying power of the NRA (National Rifle Association); and of course, the American voters’ general hostility to gun control.
+Critics frequently cite a lack of will in Washington to make it happen, the lobbying power of the NRA (National Rifle Association), and the American electorate’s general hostility to gun control as reasons why gun control legislation has stalled.

 A year after Nikolas Cruz massacred 17 people and injured 17 others at his former high school in Florida, the question is not whether he's guilty — he's confessed on video — but whether he will live or die https://t.co/nQyw41cLLx